sharat87/sharats.me/content/posts/2023-01-07-test-your-proxy-support.md

 To do this, we'll be using Docker's networking features.
 It provides a simple set of primitives to solve what we need here.

-By default Docker sets up a Bridge network for us, that allows connectivity to external endpoints.
+By default, Docker sets up a Bridge network for us, that allows connectivity to external endpoints.
 With explicit configuration, we can also have an _internal_ network, where connections are only allowed to other containers that are also connected to this internal network.

 You can read more about this in Docker's official documentation about [Networking in Docker Compose](https://docs.docker.com/compose/networking/).